 Incline push up

-This is an easier push up variety as it reduces the stress (and weight) on the arms and shoulders.
-The higher the incline, the easier it is.
+This is an easier push up variety, compared to standard push ups, as it reduces the stress (and weight) on the arms and shoulders.
+The higher the incline, the easier it is (see above).
 Incline push ups are a great way to introduce your body to push ups and to learn the correct form.

 Decline push up

 In this variation, your legs are elevated, putting more pressure on the shoulders.
 The higher the elevation, the more it works your shoulders (and less the pecs).